 The symptoms of PTSD vary from one person to the next as not everyone processes a traumatic event in the same way.
 For example, you may notice PTSD symptoms within months after the initial event, or they may crop up years down the road.
 In either case, these symptoms include:

 - Feeling tense, edgy, and stressed

 - Anger management issues

 - Loss of interest in activities you once enjoyed

 If you’ve been diagnosed with PTSD, you’ve likely had a combination of recurring symptoms that have lasted for more than a month.
 While psychotherapies and medications often help PTSD victims find relief, if your PTSD proves to be resistant to treatment, ketamine may be a viable solution.

 As a drug that was invented for the battlefield, it’s fitting that ketamine has found a use as one that can effectively treat PTSD.
-Both Dr. Liang and Dr. Munk, who are ketamine specialists, have helped many patients overcome the life-altering effects of PTSD, allowing them to lead normal, happy lives.
+Dr. Henry Liang in Las Vegas, Dr. Nirvana Kundu in Cincinnati, and Dr. Devin Tang in Upland, Klarity’s ketamine specialists, have helped many patients overcome the life-altering effects of PTSD, allowing them to lead normal, happy lives.

 Studies have shown that ketamine works by rapidly increasing levels of the largest neurotransmitter in the brain; Glutamate.
 Glutamate is the most important neurotransmitter for normal brain function.
 Additionally, ketamine is thought to grow new (or repair damaged) neural connections, allowing the brain a chance to heal.